Selecting the Right Tail Pad

 The amount of tail pads

 out on the market is crazy!
 And with more brands coming out daily, the options are endless.
 What's funny however, is when we treat ourselves to a new board, we revert to the “yeah that will do..” attitude.
-In-fact there's actually more to it.
-Each pad has its own purpose, and the intricate design of them aims to benefit your surfing
+There's actually much more to it.
+Each pad has its own purpose, and the intricate design of them aims to benefit your surfing.

-Unfortunately with tail pads we don’t have the liberty like fins to change them regularly.
-So we’ve compiled some insights on what to look for when buying a new grip.
+, we don’t have the liberty to change our tail pads regularly.
+We’ve compiled some insights on what to look for when buying a new grip

 The Four Essential Components to Tail Pads

-- Arch design alone is incredibly broad.
-However it all comes down to the size of your foot and how much movement you like to have.
+Arch design alone is incredibly broad; it all comes down to the size of your foot and how much movement you like to have.
 If you’ve got smaller feet, the need for a pad with a small to minimal arch would be best.
-Although if you've got a bigfoot, then look for something with a longer, higher arch that nearly runs the length of the tail pad.
+If you've got a big foot, then look for something with a longer, higher arch that nearly runs the length of the tail pad.

 So What’s The Best Tail Pad For Me?

-Once you've answered these problems apply the pad and your good to go.
-Just remember you don’t want to be playing around with them too much or you’ll lose your sticky adhesive.
+Once you've answered these questions, apply the pad and you're good to go.
+Just remember, you don’t want to be playing around with them too much or the pads will lose their sticky adhesive.
 The unfortunate thing is once its down, leave it.